cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Key derivation and other details of the protocol are specified by the KE scheme.
-We note that by the results in {{OPAQUE}}, KE2 and KE3 should authenticate credential request and response, respectively, for binding between the underlying OPRF protocol messages and the KE session.
+We note that by the results in {{OPAQUE}}, KE2 and KE3 should authenticate credential_request and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.

 Next, we present three instantiations of OPAQUE - with HMQV, 3DH and SIGMA-I.
 {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.